airctic/icevision/docs/HOW-TO.md

 ## How to install icevision?
 To install the IceVision package as well as all its dependencies, choose one of the 2 options:

-Installing the Mantishrimp lastest version
+Installing the IceVision lastest version

 ```bash
 pip install git+git://github.com/airctic/icevision.git#egg=icevision[all] --upgrade
 ```

-Install the Mantishrimp lastest version from Pypi repository:
+Install the IceVision lastest version from Pypi repository:
 ```bash
 pip install icevision[all]
 ```